- On this page:

 - Nebula VPN

-Access your email, calendar, and files
+Access your email and calendar

 How to Connect to your Nebula computer using Remote Desktop Connection

 If you have a good Internet connection and a fast computer, Remote Desktop Connection allows you to connect to a Windows computer, such as your Nebula computer, from another computer (Windows or Mac) and have access to the files, applications, devices, and networks of the computer being connected to.
 You can even transfer files between the two computers.

 Because Nebula desktop computers are left on all the time, they are always available for you to Remote Connect to.
 You do need to have administrative permissions on the computer you're connecting to.

 To be able to connect to your Nebula computer with Remote Desktop, you need to know either the IP address or the full qualified name of the computer.